eway-crm/php-lib/Examples/EditDieOnConflictTrue/README.md

 ```

- Our item version is still 1 - not increased.With dieItemOnConflict true, api returns ReturnCode = rcItemConflict, no changes are made.
+ Our item version is still 1 - not increased.With dieItemOnConflict true, API returns ReturnCode = rcItemConflict, no changes are made.
 ```console

 object(stdClass)[2]